programminghistorian/jekyll/en/lessons/interactive-visualization-with-plotly.md

 difficulty: 2
 activity: presenting
 topics: [python, data-visualization]
-abstract: This tutorial demonstrates how to create interactive data visualizations in Python with Plotly's open-source graphing libraries using materials from the Historical Violence Database.
+abstract: This lesson demonstrates how to create interactive data visualizations in Python with Plotly's open-source graphing libraries using materials from the Historical Violence Database.
 avatar_alt: Line drawing of a swan looking at its reflection in a body of water
 doi: 10.46430/phen0115
 ---